-Book a Bangkok Airport Dayroom now with Agoda
+Book a Bangkok Airport Layover Hotel with Agoda

 Transit passenger do not automatically have the Bangkok Airport departure tax automatically added to their onward international ticket because if the length of time between connecting flights is less than 12 hours, you are considered to be in transit.

 So once you factor in that you do not have to pay the departure tax of 700 baht on re-entry to the airport, it makes these rooms in the Miracle Transit Hotel all the more attractive.

-Louis' Tavern which is part of the Miracle Group also have a number of lounges in the airport, spread around the different concourses.
+Louis' Tavern which is part of the Miracle Group also have a total of nine lounges in the airport, spread around the different concourses.

-This lounge is very popular with American travellers and comes with showers, internet and a smoking lounge and is open 24 hours.
+These lounges are very popular with travellers and come with showers, internet and a smoking lounge and some of them are open 24 hours.

-So if you need a shower in Bangkok Airport and are someone who travels regularly then Louis' Tavern membership is just ideal because you can gain access to over 600 other airport lounges worldwide and 70 in the US alone.
+So if you need a shower in Bangkok Airport and are someone who travels regularly for business, then a Priority Pass membership is just ideal, because you can gain access to over 1200 other airport lounges worldwide and 70 in the US alone.